Codecademy/docs/content/git/concepts/pull-requests/pull-requests.md

 ---
 Title: 'Pull Request'
-Description: 'Pull Requests are used to recommend merging code from one branch into a different branch.
+Description: 'Pull requests are used to recommend merging code from one branch into a different branch.
 PRs are a core tool in open-source software development.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'